FBI discussed interviewing Michael Flynn 'to get him to lie' and 'get him fired,' handwritten notes show

 Explosive new internal FBI documents unsealed Wednesday show that top bureau officials discussed their motivations for interviewing then-national security adviser Michael Flynn in the White House in January 2017 -- and openly indicated that their "goal" was "to get him to lie, so we can prosecute him or get him fired."

-The handwritten notes -- written by the FBI's former head of counterintelligence Bill Priestap, Fox News is told -- indicated that agents planned to get Flynn “to admit to breaking the Logan Act” and catch him in a lie.
-The Logan Act is an obscure statute that has never been used in a criminal prosecution; enacted in 1799, it was intended to prevent individuals from falsely claiming to represent the United States abroad.
+The handwritten notes -- written by the FBI's former head of counterintelligence Bill Priestap after a meeting with then-FBI Director James Comey and then-FBI Deputy Director Andrew McCabe, Fox News is told -- further suggested that agents planned to get Flynn “to admit to breaking the Logan Act” and catch him in a lie.
+The Logan Act is an obscure statute that has never been used in a criminal prosecution; enacted in 1799, it was intended to prevent individuals from falsely claiming to represent the United States abroad in an era before telephones.

+“What is our goal?" one of the notes reads.
+"Truth/Admission or to get him to lie, so we can prosecute him or get him fired?”

 The bombshell documents strongly suggested the agents weren't truly concerned about Flynn's intercepted contacts with then-Russian Ambassador Sergey Kislyak, except as a pretext.
-President Obama had personally warned the Trump administration against hiring Flynn, and made clear he was "not a fan," according to multiple officials.
+Former President Obama personally had warned the Trump administration against hiring Flynn, and made clear he was "not a fan," according to multiple officials.
 Obama fired Flynn as head of the Defense Intelligence Agency in 2014.

+TUNE IN: FLYNN ATTORNEY SIDNEY POWELL REACTS TO DOCUMENTS ON 'HANNITY,' 9 PM ET ON FOX NEWS

 The Justice Department turned over the documents just this week, even though a February 2018 standing order in the case required the government to turn over any exculpatory materials in its possession that pertained to Flynn.
+Fox News is told even more exculpatory documents are forthcoming.

-Flynn previously charged that top FBI officials, including then-FBI Deputy Director Andrew McCabe, pressed him not to have the White House counsel present during the questioning with two agents that ultimately led to his guilty plea on a single charge of lying to federal authorities.
+Flynn previously charged that top FBI officials, including McCabe, pressed him not to have the White House counsel present during the questioning with two agents that ultimately led to his guilty plea on a single charge of lying to federal authorities.
 One of those agents was Peter Strzok, who has since been fired from the bureau after his anti-Trump text messages came to light.

-Flynn has withdrawn his guilty plea and has been seeking exoneration.
+Flynn has withdrawn his guilty plea and has been seeking exoneration, saying the FBI engaged in "egregious misconduct."
+Flynn, who now says he did not lie to the FBI, pleaded guilty in late 2017 as mounting legal fees pushed him to sell his home.

+Flynn has since obtained new counsel -- and his old attorneys, it emerged this week, then failed to turn over thousands of documents to his new lawyer, Sidney Powell.
+Powell has maintained that Flynn's old lawyers at Covington & Burling had conflicts of interest and were otherwise ineffective, including by not focusing on Strzok's evident bias.

-Then-FBI Director James Comey admitted in 2018 that the Flynn interview didn't follow protocol, and came at his direction.
-He said it was not “something I probably wouldn't have done or maybe gotten away with in a more … organized administration.”
+Strzok wasn't the only top FBI official who apparently bent the rules in targeting Flynn.
+Comey admitted in 2018 that the fateful Flynn interview at the White House didn't follow protocol, and came at his direction.
+He said it was not "something I probably wouldn't have done or maybe gotten away with in a more... organized administration."

-McCabe would later say the interview was "very odd" because "it seemed like [Flynn] was telling the truth" to the two agents who interviewed him.
-Flynn, the interviewing agents told McCabe, "had a very good recollection of events, which he related chronologically and lucidly," did not appear to be "nervous or sweating," and did not look "side to side" -- all of which would have been "behavioral signs of deception."

-During the interview, Flynn told the agents "not really" when asked if he had sought to convince Kislyak not to escalate a brewing fight with the U.S. over sanctions imposed by the Obama administration, according to a FD-302 witness report prepared by the FBI.

 DOJ OUTLINES SLEW OF SECURITY VIOLATIONS BY STRZOK, WHO TEXTED ABOUT HIS AFFAIR & HATRED FOR TRUMP